1.3 Material accounting policies:

 The Company's revenue from medical and healthcare services comprises of income from hospital services and sale of pharmacy items.

-Income from hospital services is recognised as when the related services are rendered.
-The performance obligations for this stream of revenue include accommodation, surgery, medical/ clinical professional services, food and beverages, investigation and supply of pharmaceutical and related products.
+I ncome from hospital services is recognised as when the related services are rendered.
+The performance obligations for this stream of revenue include accommodation, surgery, medical/clinical professional services, food and beverages, investigation and supply of pharmaceutical and related products.

 Revenue is measured based on the transaction price, which is the fixed consideration adjusted for components of variable consideration which constitutes discounts, estimated disallowances and any other rights and obligations as specified in the contract with the customer.
-In determining the transaction price for the hospital services, the Company considers the effects of variable consideration, the existence of significant financing components, non-cash consideration, and consideration payable to the customer (if any).
-Revenue is recognised at the point in time for the inpatient / outpatient hospital services when the related services are rendered at the transaction price.
+In determining the transaction price for the hospital services, the Company considers the effects of variable consideration, the existence of significant financing components, non-cash consideration, and consideration payable

 ‘ Unbilled revenue' represents value to the extent of medical and healthcare services rendered to the patients who are undergoing treatment/ observation on the balance sheet date and is not billed as at the balance sheet date.